-Cash and cash equivalents consist of cash on hand and cash in checking accounts and a certificate of deposit account.
+Cash and cash equivalents consist of cash on hand and cash in checking accounts.

 Investments

 Investments in marketable securities with readily determinable fair values and all investments in debt securities are reported at their fair values in the statement of financial position.
 Realized and unrealized gains and losses are reflected in the statement of activities.
 Investment income and gains restricted by a donor are reported as increases in donor-restricted net assets until the restrictions are met (either by the passage of time or by use).